 CHIMNEY CAP AND DAMPER INSTALLATION

 Prevent moisture from rain and snow, or debris from animals and leaves from entering your chimney by having a chimney cap installed.
-We install high-quality stainless steel custom built caps.
+We install high-quality stainless steel and copper custom built caps.

 A chimney damper stops heat from escaping up your chimney when your fireplace is not in use accounting for an average 8% of your home heating costs, having a damper installed helps your home stay warmer and more energy-efficient.